RichZhou1999/cs282_final_project_codebase/README.md

 ### Step2: Run the code in the kaggle notebook
 You can run the notebook with the link provided below.

-## Warmup: Overfit the model on small dataset to verfity the method work
+## Warmup: Overfit the model on small dataset to verify the method work

 ## Simple task Baseline: Train the model on larger simple dataset to verify the model has enough ability
 Link: https://www.kaggle.com/yihuazhou1999/simple-text-model-checkpoint <br />